blankworker1/BYOB/ONE.md

 # BYOB ONE — Dual Operational Layers

-Where Zero provides the preparedness, One builds the operational system.
+Zero provides the preparedness, One builds the operational system.

 A system built on two layers: